K. M. Maulavi

-Kaathib Thayyil Mohammed Kutty Musliyar, popularly known as K. M. Moulavi or K. M. Maulavi, was an Indian revolutionary.
-He was a leader of the Indian independence movement, Khilafat Movement, Muslim League and Islahi Movement from Malabar district.
+Kaathib Thayyil Mohammed Kutty Musliyar, popularly known as K. M. Moulavi or K. M. Maulavi, was an Indian religious leader.
+He was a leader of the Muslim League and Islahi Movement from Malabar district.
 He was a religious scholar who promoted modern education, the Malayalam language, and Muslim women's education.
 He worked to uplift the Mappila community after the Malabar rebellion.

-Maulavi was the founding leader of Kerala Muslim Aikya Sangham (1922), Kerala Jamiyyathul Ulama (1924), founding president of Kerala Nadvathul Mujahideen (1950) and founding vice president of Indian Union Muslim League (1948) Malabar district committee.
+Maulavi was the founding leader of Kerala Muslim Aikya Sangham (1922), founding president of Kerala Nadvathul Mujahideen (1950) and founding vice president of Indian Union Muslim League (1948) Malabar district committee.

 Early life

 Maulavi was born in 1886 near Tirurangadi, a municipal town in Malapuram.
 He was educated by his parents, Thayyil Kunhi Moitheen and Ayisha, who were known for religious scholarship.

 He studied under Chalilakath Kunahmed Haji, a prominent scholar at Vazhakkad Darul Uloom Arabic college.
 Vazhakkad Darul Uloom Arabic college is the first Arabic college in Kerala.
 While studying there with Chalilakath Kunahmed Haji and serving as a scribe, he earned the name Kaathib.